CoolmanCZ/rajce/README.md

 # Changelog

+* 1.5.22 - Build and release Windows binaries using GitHub actions
 * 1.5.21 - Submodules update to fix build error
 * 1.5.20 - Option to continue with download in case of error 404 Not Found
 * 1.5.19 - Enable append of album user name to the download directory for authorized album only